PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 For example, some projects are experimenting with an idea while others are building an application.
-Since this is equivalent to just using the larger Rust ecosystem, there is hard to see where the boundary goes between the Piston project and other projects.
+Since this is equivalent to just using the larger Rust ecosystem, it is hard to see where the boundary goes between the Piston project and other projects.
 This does not matter at all, because the only thing that matters is *development efficiency*.
 Instead of sticking to a fixed idea of what a game engine is,